Robot-Inventor/hct-color-palette/README.md

 ![cover image](image/cover.png)

-Smart Chroma generates a color palette by changing hue while preserving visual lightness and saturation.
-However, numerical lightness and saturation are not constant.
+Smart Chroma generates a color palette based on human vision.

+If you create a color palette using a generic color space, the saturation and lightness of the appearance will appear to vary simply by changing the hue.
+This is because the saturation and lightness of the color space do not take human vision into account.
+This tool allows you to instantly and easily generate a color palette that takes human vision into account.

-This tool was inspired by [Color Space](https://www.figma.com/community/plugin/1105513882835626049) and uses the [HCT color space](https://material.io/blog/science-of-color-design) internally.
+This tool is inspired by [Color Space](https://www.figma.com/community/plugin/1105513882835626049) and uses the [HCT color space](https://material.io/blog/science-of-color-design) internally.
+Source code available on [GitHub](https://github.com/Robot-Inventor/hct-color-palette).

 ## Usage